Research Fellowship Programme

 Key Research Areas:

-- Particle Physics Phenomenology at Large Hadron Collider (LHC); Higgs, Supersymmetry, Dark Matter and Physics beyond the Standard Model.
+-- Phenomenology at Large Hadron Collider (LHC); Higgs, Dark Matter,

 Eligibility criteria for applying to the JRF Programme